 - Put a Great Hook.
-Bloggers, producers prefer reading new content in topics they write about regularly.
+Bloggers and producers prefer reading new content on topics they write about regularly.
 They pay attention to email pitches that have relevant news pegs.
 If you can show a connection of your content to a big news story or their recently published post, it can work wonders.

 - Be brief and to the point.
 Producers don’t like spending time reading long pitches.
 Any of such novels are more likely to be ignored.

 - Leave your contacts.
 Although your email will show up as the address the journalist can reply to, leave your email address, website, social media links, or phone number anyway.